YouTube Marketing: The Complete Small Business Guide for 2023

-For video ads, you have the option to make your videos skippable after 5 seconds.
+For video ads, you can make your videos skippable after 5 seconds.
 People generally choose to skip after 5 seconds if given the opportunity, so create video ads that are fun and engaging.

-But before trying out paid advertising, make sure to have:
+But before trying out paid advertising, make sure to have the following:

 - A good grasp of your audience